Lalitmax/DSA_WITH_JAVA/README.md

 ## Contribution

-Feel free to contribute by adding more code examples, practice problems, or improving the existing content.
-Follow the guidelines in the [CONTRIBUTING.md]([CONTRIBUTING.md](https://github.com/Lalitmax/DSA_WITH_JAVA/edit/main/README.md)) file for details.
+Feel free to contribute by adding more code examples, practice problems, or improving the existing content

 ## Resources